Maximum Weight Independent Set in Graphs with no Long Claws in Quasi-Polynomial Time: Extended Strip Lemma

 To this end, assume that an endpoint $u$ of $Q$ is not an endpoint of any of the paths $P_i$, $i=1,2,3$.
 Since the endpoints are the only pegs on the paths $P_i$, $i=1,2,3$, $u$ does not lie on either of the paths $P_i$, $i=1,2,3$.
 Let $w$ be the closest to $u$ vertex of $Q$ that lies on one of the paths $P_i$, $i=1,2,3$, and let $i \in \{1,2,3\}$ be such that $w$ lies on $P_i$.
 By our assumption, $w$ is an internal vertex of $Q$.

 Note that the modification step is applicable and we could replace the suffix of $P_i$ starting at~$w$ with the finishing touch being the subpath of $Q$ from $w$ to $u$.
-The only reason for this being an invalid modification is that actually the suffix of $P_i$ starting from $w$ is the second finishing touch of~$w$, that is, the subpath of $Q$ from $w$ to the second endpoint.
+The only reason this modification step is invalid is that the suffix of $P_i$ starting from $w$ is the second (and shorter) finishing touch of~$w$, that is, the suffix is the subpath of $Q$ from $w$ to the second endpoint, and that finishing touch is the shorter of the two.
 This proves the claim.

-Since every peg in $\widetilde{W}$ has degree three, for every $i=1,2,3$ we can find a basic path $Q_i$ with one endpoint $\EndV{P_i}$ and the second endpoint \emph{not} being any of the endpoints of $P_1$, $P_2$, $P_3$.
-We have shown that the intersection of $Q_i$ with the union of the paths $P_1$, $P_2$, $P_3$ is only a suffix of the path $P_i$ (possibly of length $0$).
-Denote this suffix by $R_i$.